-Industry, trade and commerce constitute a sphere of life in which, pre-eminently, the people must help themselves.
-Labour and capital are essential to the growth of industry, but it may be said generally that for the industrial and commercial progress of a nation there are needed also certain intellectual, moral and social qualities,-technical knowledge and skill, for instance, a spirit of enterprise or adventure, honesty, mutual confidence, capacity of organisation, power of associated action, and what may be called generally habits of business.
+Industry, trade and commerce constitute a sphere of life in which, pre-emmently, the people must help themselves.
+Labour and capital are essential to the growth of industry, but it may be said generally that for the industrial and commercial progress of a nation there are needed alsocertain intellectual, moral and social qualities,-technical knowledge and skill, for instance, a spirit of enterprise or adventure, honesty, mutual confidence, capacity of organisation, power of associated action, and what may be called generally habits of business.
 It is not possible for Government to render much direct assistance to the industries of the people by advancing capital or supplying labour.
-Government cannot carry on a business in partnership with the people.
-The relation of ruler and subject excludes the notion of business partnership.
-This mustbe especially so in India at the present day for Government is now vested not in a trading company but in the Crown.
 But Government can give indirect help, and that help has been given to some extent in this country.
-As has been shown in a previous chapter, they have been giving industrial education to the people, and at the present moment there are schemes for a great expansion of it.
-A separate department of the Government of India controls Commerce and Industrial movements which have received a marked impetus within the last few years from various causes, Respectable classes now take much more freely commercial and industrial life than before and Government assists in the movement.
+As has been shown in previous chapter, they have been giving industrial education to the people, and at the present moment there are schemes for a great expansion of it.
+Separatedepartments of the Government of India control Commerce and Industrial movements which have received a marked impetus within the last few years from various causes.
+Respectable classes now take much more freely to commercial and industrial life than before, and Government assists in the movement.
 They often purchase stores in the local market, giving a preference to the products of Indian industry.
 No higher privilege could be expected from Government than free scope for commercial and industrial enterprise, and that the people have obtained.

-The indigo enterprise, which was at one time a monopoly of Europeans gradually passed to some extent into the hands of the cultivators and Indian capitalists, especially in Madras.
-With the discovery of the synthetic process of manufacturing Indigo the industry has lately been of little value.
-It is however being again revived.
-Tea planting also was at one time a purely European industry recently however, there have been tea companies composed entirely of Indians.
+Test planting was at one time a purely European industry; recently, however, there have been tea companies companed entirely of Indians.
 Mining business also is now to some extent in the hands of Indians.
 Mills and factories are coming to be established with purely Indian capital.
 Government have never stood in the way of this development of native industrial and commercial enterprise.

 Industrial exhibitions help the growth of industries by spreading knowledge of them, suggesting new ideas to observers, and widening the markets for articles of the kinds exhibited.
 Government have always held such exhibitions in favour and have often given help and encouragement to the parties organising them.
+A Commercial Museum has also been established in Calcutta.